justintaddei/v-wave/README.md

 ```

 > Keep in mind that this option can only be set globally (i.e. it cannot be set on individual directives).

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](https://github.com/justintaddei/v-wave/blob/master/CONTRIBUTING.md) for more details.

 ## License